simple-crypto/SMAesH-challenge/website/src/introduction.md

 ## Contact information

 - Mailing list: official announcements and challenge discussions.
-- Matrix channel for chatting with other participants, build teams, etc.
+- [Matrix channel](https://matrix.to/#/#smaesh-challenge:matrix.org) for chatting with other participants, build teams, etc.
 - Directly contact the organizers for private matters: <info@simple-crypto.org>.

 ## Organizers

-This challenge is organized by the [SIMPLE-Crypto Association](https://www.simple-crypto.org), non-profit organization created in order to develop open source cryptographic implementations and to maintain them over time, currently with a strong focus on embedded implementation with strong physical security guarantees.
+This challenge is organized by the [SIMPLE-Crypto Association](https://www.simple-crypto.org), a non-profit organization created in order to develop open source cryptographic implementations and to maintain them over time, currently with a strong focus on embedded implementation with strong physical security guarantees.